About The Company

 Q: Is it possible to reserve a LimeBike?

-Not currently.
-LimeBikes are borrowed on a first-come, first-served basis because you should have the expectation to be able to use any bicycle that you see that is parked, even on a tree lawn.
+No. LimeBikes are borrowed on a first-come, first-served basis so that everyone can access any bicycle they see that is parked.
 However, with over 200 bicycles in Ithaca, a LimeBike will never be too far away from you.
 And if they are far, consider asking LimeBike to bring more bicycles to your neck of the woods.

 Q: Can I borrow multiple LimeBikes at once?

 No. The system is limited to check out one active bicycle per user.
 We recommend letting your friends know they should download the app on their phone ahead of time, or do a group bike rental at any rental bike shop in town.

 Q: Is it possible to ride a LimeBike up Ithaca’s hills?

 Yes, it is possible.
 LimeBikes have 8 gears and very effective drum brakes.
 Lime-E bikes are also great at going up hills.
 That being said, bikes are available throughout Ithaca, so you can take TCAT buses up or down the hill and finish the trip with a LimeBike.

 Q: Will the bikeshare be available in the winter?